 - For large items that can't be washed or heat-treated outdoors, use a mattress bed bug treatment kit to enclose and treat mattresses, box springs, furniture and luggage.
 Seal treated items in the kit's large plastic bag for two to seven days with the pest-killing strip included.

 - Treat the room using insecticides labeled for use to kill bed bugs.
-Be sure that the formulas you select contain ingredients labeled as IGRs, or insect growth regulators.
-These chemicals disrupt the growth cycle of bedbugs and other insects, making them more effective than treatments that kill only adult bedbugs.
+Be sure that the bed bug control formulas you select contain ingredients labeled as IGRs, or insect growth regulators.
+These chemicals disrupt the growth cycle of bed bugs and other insects, making them more effective than treatments that kill only adult bed bugs.

-- Use a bug bomb to treat rooms -- open closets and dresser drawers so the insecticide fog penetrates the areas where bedding and clothing are stored.
+- Use a bug bomb or bed bug fogger to treat rooms – open closets and dresser drawers so the insecticide fog penetrates the areas where bedding and clothing are stored.
 For safety, follow all label instructions and let the home air out completely before people and pets go back inside.

-- Use aerosols and liquid bed bug sprays to treat the cracks and crevices where bed bugs hide in and around bed frames, floorboards and baseboards.
-Aerosol sprays work best for bed frames, tufts and seams in mattresses and box springs and luggage.
-Liquid sprays can also be used on mattresses and box springs in addition to treating the perimeter of infested rooms, carpet and tack strips.
+- Use aerosols and liquid bed bug sprays to treat the cracks and crevices where bed bugs hide.
+Be sure to get it around bed frames, floorboards and baseboards.
+Aerosol sprays work best for bed frames, luggage, and the tufts and seams of mattresses and box springs.
+Liquid sprays can also be used on mattresses and box springs, in addition to treating the perimeter of infested rooms, carpet and tack strips.
 Powders, such as diatomaceous earth (DE), are best used on baseboards and in cracks and crevices.
 Insects that come in contact with DE will die within 24 hours.

 - Two weeks after treating, thoroughly inspect all your infested areas again and re-treat as needed to kill bed bugs that hatch later.
 You will likely need to perform follow-up spot treatments.

-Once you've eliminated the bed bugs, take extra precautions so you don't have to go through the entire process again.
+Once you've eliminated the bed bugs, getting rid of bed bugs for good is the next step.
+Take extra precautions so you don't have to go through the entire process again.

-- Move furniture away from walls and windows, keep blankets and bed skirts off the floor.
+- Move furniture away from walls and windows, and keep blankets and bed skirts off the floor.

 - Use bed bug monitoring devices under pest-free beds, and enclose mattresses and box springs in containers to prevent bed bugs from settling in.

-- Use bed bug mattress covers to discourage future infestations.
+- Use bed bug mattress protectors to discourage future infestations.

-- Look over the hotel mattress, bedding, dresser drawers and furniture for signs of bed bugs and change rooms immediately if you identify any.
+- Look over the hotel mattress, bedding, dresser drawers and furniture for signs of bed bugs.
+Change rooms immediately if you identify any.

 - Use the luggage rack to hold your suitcase off the floor and away from the bed, furniture and walls.
 Keep your belongings in your suitcase.